tystar86/python_exercises/Tasks/math.md

 ```

 #70.
->Write a Python program for casino simulation.
+>Write a function for casino simulation.

 **Expected Output :**
 ```